Krypt1k86/powmarket/README.md

 ## About

-PoW Market is a distributed proof-of-work market built on Bitcoin.
+Sha Market is a fork of @synfonaut pow.market distributed proof-of-work market built on Bitcoin.
 It's built using Hummingbird (https://github.com/synfonaut/hummingbird), a real-time application framework for Bitcoin.

-@synfonaut
+@c0inalchemist

 Block visualization inspired by https://bitcoinblocks.live/